 Now, those of us who split that generational difference between X and Millennial are in what feels like the unlikely even if inevitable position of being grown-ups.
 And we are grown-ups in a mildly frightening time.
 We wear our adulthood like the oversized shoes we buy for our own children so they don’t outgrow them so fast.

 Terrorism has existed over the past 15 years as a sort of background noise, a signal that occasionally roars but mostly exists as an electric buzz.
 In the meantime, others have been trapped in collapsing housing markets, or suffocated by the dying breaths of American manufacturing.
 Others have watched the anti-establishment Godzilla devour one venerable institution after another: Protestantism, civic orders, media goliaths, corporate patriarchs, mainstream political parties.

-In a world that is particularly flat, we have done an admirable job reordering ourselves around retrenched poles.
+In a world that is particularly flat, we have ruthlessly reordered ourselves around retrenched poles.
 We live in real and digital chambers that insulate us from the others.
 We grow more and more convinced we are right.

 This week at the county fair, a man walked up to a table the local Democrats had set up, accosting them for being un-American, blaming them for the downfall of the country.
 A veteran sitting at the table had enough and told the man to move on.
 The man punched the veteran.
 Think about this: before a crowd enjoying fried Oreos and merry-go-rounds, a Trump supporter punched a Democrat military veteran in the face.
 This feels very different.